 Archetypes are forms, images or myths which occur all over the earth.
 Originally advanced by Swiss psychiatrist Carl Jung, archetypes have been present in folklore and literature for thousands of years.
 Jung originally identified five archetypes including the Anima (feminine image in a man’s psyche), Animus (the masculine image in a woman’s psyche) and the Shadow (the opposite of the ego image).
 Margaret Mark and Carol Pearson expanded Jung’s range of archetypes, and outlined twelve basic archetypes in their 2001 book – The Hero and the Outlaw – Building Extraordinary Brands through the Power of Archetypes.

-To help explore and define brand personality and positioning we often create mock-up advertisements, like mini press ads or posters.
+To help explore and define brand personalities and brand positionings we often create mock-up advertisements, like mini press ads or posters.
 We use advertising (sometimes called brandcepts) because it is familiar, clear and comprehensible to customers.
-Creating and using mock-up advertising helps provoke, intrigue and engage.
+Creating and using mock-up advertising as research stimuli provokes, intrigues and engages.
 In turn this helps them express what is interesting and appealing and why.

 By creating a vast number of mini adverts, allows exploration of a very large range of brand positioning ideas including both rational and emotional benefit messages and style and tone of communication.